Неврит зорового нерва

 Ключові моменти

-• The most common causes are demyelinating diseases, particularly multiple sclerosis, neuromyelitis optica (NMO), and myelin oligodendrocyte glycoprotein (MOG) antibody-associated disease (MOGAD), but infections, drugs, and toxins are other possible causes.
+• The most common causes are demyelinating diseases, particularly multiple sclerosis, neuromyelitis optica (NMO), and myelin oligodendrocyte glycoprotein (MOG) antibody-associated disease (MOGAD), but infections, medications, drugs, and toxins are other possible causes.

-• Findings include mild pain with eye movement, visual disturbances (particularly disproportionate loss of color vision), and afferent pupillary defect.
+• Findings include pain with eye movement, visual disturbances (particularly disproportionate loss of color vision), and afferent pupillary defect.

 • Corticosteroids and other treatments can be given, particularly if demyelinating disease is suspected.
 Plasma exchange is often given for NMO attacks or severe attacks that are unresponsive to high-dose corticosteroids.